-Facebook and Twitter are must have social media platforms for self-publishing authors.
-But many new authors forget about taking the extra step of setting up a website or blog.
+Facebook and Twitter are essential social media platforms for self-publishing authors.
+But many new authors forget about taking the extra step of setting up a free author website or blog.

 Your thousands of Facebook and Twitter posts, or even personal blog posts, will not help potential readers find you by using search engines such as Google Search.

-Like all small businesses, you need a dedicated author blog to achieve Google indexing and ranking.
+Like all small businesses, you need a dedicated author blog to gain Google indexing and ranking.

 Why you need a blog

 The only way to have your name and your books listed in online search is to have a blog or website.
-This is your first real step in book marketing.
+It is your first real step in book marketing.

 The last reason is that you are in full control.